Effective limits on single scalar extensions in the light of recent LHC data: BSMs SMEFT: Effective Operators, WCs and Bayesian Analysis

 \section{BSMs $\xrightarrow {\texttt{CoDEx}}\; \subset$ SMEFT: Effective Operators, WCs and Bayesian Analysis}

 In this work, we consider 16 different BSM scenarios which are extensions of the SM by single scalar representations.
-This choice is guided by our phenomenological interest and to encapsulate the features of various new physics interactions~\footnote{Since the models we consider are not fully UV-complete models, we did not explicitly check the impact of the new physics parameters on renormalisation of the SM parameters~\cite{Dittmaier:2021fls}.}.
-Colour singlet scalars with higher hyper-charges are used to explain the origin of light neutrino masses through higher dimensional operators.
+This choice is guided by our phenomenological interest and to encapsulate the features of various new physics interactions.~\footnote{The impact of the new physics parameters on renormalisation of the SM parameters are ignored in our analysis.} Colour singlet scalars with higher hypercharges are used to explain the origin of light neutrino masses through higher dimensional operators.
 The coloured leptoquark scalars are used to explain icecube data, LHCb observations, etc.~\cite{Dey:2015eaa, Buchmuller:1986zs, Arnold:2013cva, Bauer:2015knc, Bandyopadhyay:2016oif, Davidson_2010, Chen:2008hh}.
 We chose BSM extensions that encapsulate the features of these heavy scalars which are frequently used in the literature.
 Even when the SM is extended by multiple heavy scalars, one can immediately get to know which effective operators will emerge after integrating out those heavy fields.
 Of course there will be additional contributions from the mutual interactions among the heavy fields.
 We start with the individual complete BSM Lagrangian and integrate out the heavy non-SM scalar multiplets using the automated program Mathematica based package \texttt{CoDEx}~\cite{Bakshi:2018ics}.
 The BSM scenarios are then expressed in terms of the SM-renormalisable Lagrangian accompanied by the effective operators as given in eq.~\eqref{eq:bsmlagr}.